Global Entry Appeal | Global Entry Appeals Process

 If you were one of the 3-5% of people who were denied global entry, you are probably wondering what it involved in the global entry appeal process.
-Pursuant to the federal statute governing the Global Entry membership program, 8 CFR § 235.12(k), an applicant whose application is denied or whose Global Entry membership status has been revoked has three possible methods of redress.
-Those methods are as follows:
+Pursuant to the federal statute governing the Global Entry membership program, 8 CFR § 235.12(k), an applicant whose application is denied or whose Global Entry membership status has been revoked has three possible methods of redress as follows: Enrollment Center, Ombudsman and DHS Trip.

 After review, CBP will inform you of its redress decision.
 If your request for redress with the enrollment center is successful, your eligibility to participate in Global Entry will resume immediately.